 The sponsors invite everyone to use the guide to plan a summer of fun and educational activities.

 A checklist on page 62 of the guide lists all 101 ideas.
 Keep track of your progress.
 The list includes wonderful sites, community celebrations, a few new ideas and lots of San Juan favorites.

 The checklist has two columns, one to check off if you visit this summer and the other to check off if you have completed the task in your lifetime.

 So many San Juan County residents and visitors have never experienced some of the world–renowned opportunities so close to home.
 Read through the book, pick out the top experiences, and get going.
 If your kids complain that there is not anything to do, tell them they’ve got to be kidding and get them to work on the lists.

 Whatever you do, don’t make the mistake of being so focused on checking off your list that you fail to enjoy the wonder of it all.

-The San Juan Record Facebook page will include updates and weekly reminders of the 101 list.
-Visit the page and share your experiences completing the 101 tasks.
+The San Juan Record Facebook page will include updates and weekly reminders of the 101 list, be sure to visit our page and share your own experiences completing the 101 tasks.

 The book is full of spectacular photos, many from readers of the San Juan Record.
 We thank them for their contributions, participation and photography skills.
-Allison Yamamoto-Sparks provided the main cover photo for the magazine.
+Special thanks to Jenna Whetzel, who provided the cover photo for the magazine.

-Special thanks to the hard-working crew at the San Juan Record, particularly Andrea Montgomery, Jill Pearson, Katie Boyle, and Merri Allyson Platt.
+Special thanks to the hard-working crew at the San Juan Record, particularly Andrea Montgomery, Jill Pearson, Merri Allyson Platt and David Boyle.